top of page

 Five seconds that showed my son what it looks like to struggle and still belong.

-Five seconds that reminded me how there is strength in vulnerability.
+Five seconds that reminded me there is strength in vulnerability.

 And their bond—unwavering, steady, and generous—is something we don’t see modeled often enough, especially between men.